 Minor: A collection of courses generally consisting of a minimum of 20 semester hours of credit.

-myPath: A Web-based tool that provides an opportunity for undergraduate students to monitor the progress to their academic degree.
+myPath: A Web-based tool that provides an opportunity for students to monitor the progress toward their academic credentials.

-Nondegree-seeking student: A student who has been admitted to a nondegree-seeking category (sometimes referred to as a continuing education student) and is not currently seeking a bachelor's or master's degree.
+Nondegree-seeking student: A student who has been admitted to a nondegree-seeking category (sometimes referred to as a continuing education student) and is not currently seeking to complete any degree, certificate, or badge.

-Part-time student: An undergraduate student who takes fewer than 12 hours during a semester or a graduate student who takes fewer than nine hours during a semester.
+Part-time student: An undergraduate student who takes fewer than 12 credits during a semester or a graduate student who takes fewer than nine credits during a semester.